 Battery Pads

-A good battery pad will stop your battery from sliding, or getting punctured by the screw heads on the frame.
-The best battery pads on the market right now is probably the Ummagrip:
+A good battery pad will stop your battery from sliding, and prevent it from being punctured by the screw heads on the frame.
+Here are some great sticky pads:

 Thread Locker